Aquarium UV Sterilizer Overview

 What is UV Sterilization?

-Functionally, UV sterilization is done by running water in an out of a chamber that contains a UV sterilizer light bulb.
+Functionally, UV sterilization is done by running water in and out of a chamber that contains a UV sterilizer light bulb.
 The UV sterilizer bulb is usually contained in a glass (quartz) sleeve that is in the shape of a test tube.

 How are they set up?

 UV sterilizers require a pump with a certain flow rate to run water through them.
-It is critical that the pump put out a flow rate within the acceptable range of the uv sterilizer.
-These acceptable flow rates are listed next to all the uvs we sell in terms of gph (gallons of flow per hour).
-The flow rate depends on whether you are using the uv in a pond or aquarium and if you are using the UV to sterilize bacteria or clarify the water (sterilize the algae).
-In the case of hang-on uv sterilizers we've also recommended pumps to use with the UV.
+It is critical that the pump put out a flow rate within the acceptable range of the UV sterilizer.
+These acceptable flow rates are listed next to all the UVs we sell in terms of gph (gallons of flow per hour).
+The flow rate depends on whether you are using the UV in a pond or aquarium and if you are using the UV to sterilize bacteria or clarify the water (sterilize the algae).
+In the case of hang-on UV sterilizers, we've also recommended pumps to use with the UV.

 How about UV sterilizer safety?